AlexVanchov/MiddleMen-ASP.NET/README.md

 ### TODO:

- - Admin edit reordering
+ * Admin edit reordering
+    * Make hidden form with name="categoryId" and name="orderNumber" with Submint btn which is on the page where the JavaSctipt will fill with the orderNumber
- - Home page listingitems in category
+ * Home page listingitems in category
- - onclick item displaying
+ * onclick item displaying

  ## Objects relations:
 * BaseOnDeleteModel addon